nus-cs2113-AY2223S1/ip/docs/README.md

 ## Introduction

 Duke is a personal task manager that helps you keep track of your tasks.
-It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is optimized for use via a Command Line Interface (CLI).
 If you can type fast, Duke can help you manage your tasks faster than traditional GUI apps.

 ## Setting up